v5.0 / 2026-04-07

 Crew Skill

 Each ship's crew is divided into sections.
-Each section has a skill between 4 and 8, totaling 20.
+Each section has a Skill between 3 and 6, totaling 15.
 Skill is the number of dice rolled for various ship actions, against a hit number determined by the health of the related system (as detailed in the next section).

 Piloting